Medically reviewed by Katelyn Hagerty, FNP

 Although vitamins don’t play a role in preventing male pattern baldness, many vitamins are vital for proper hair growth.
 Our Biotin Gummy Vitamins are formulated specifically for healthier hair, skin and nails.

-Topical finasteride works at the scalp level rather than systemically.
-Research suggests that it’s effective at treating hair loss and less likely to cause sexual side effects than finasteride taken orally.
+Topical finasteride works at the scalp level rather than systemically, and research suggests it’s effective at treating hair loss.

 We offer a combination Topical Finasteride & Minoxidil Spray that allows you to get the benefits of finasteride and minoxidil in a single medication.